richa-verma1001/react-ecosystem/README.md

-# react-ecosystem
+# About
-Example application to demo React and Ecosystem.
-Goal to be used as starting template.
+This project demostrates a sample react application with React ecosystem: Webpack, babel, node and npm.